trustbloc/trustbloc-did-method/docs/overview/bloc-did-method.md

 `history`: contains the history database.

 ##### Consortium Config Files
-A consortium config file is a concatenated JSON file:
-The first element is a JSON object containing:
+A consortium config file is a JWS, signed by the stakeholders, with the payload being a JSON object containing:
   - The domain name of the consortium
   - Consortium policy configuration settings
   - A list of stakeholders - containing, for each stakeholder:
     - The web domain where its configuration can be found
     - The did:bloc DID of the stakeholder, with the associated DID doc in Sidetree on the consortium ledger
-  - The hash of the previous version of this config file After that, in order:
+  - The hash of the previous version of this config file
-  - A list of detached JWS signatures, from the stakeholders, on the config file
-  - A list of cached copies of the stakeholder config files

 ###### Consortium Endorsement Signatures
-Stakeholders endorse the contents of a consortium configuration file by signing the contents.
+Stakeholders endorse a consortium configuration file using JWS multi-signature - they sign the JWS payload, with the consortium adding their signatures to the JWS.

-First the file has appended data removed.
-- The signatures array is removed
-- The stakeholder config cache is removed

-Verification: The signatures array must be removed from the config file and the config file must be canonicalized before the signatures are verified against the file.

 ##### Stakeholder Config Files
 Each of these files is named `[domain].json`, where `[domain]` is the URL domain, owned by the stakeholder organization, where you can find the canonical copy of the stakeholder's configuration.

-A stakeholder configuration file contains:
+A stakeholder's config file is a JWS, signed by the stakeholder, with the payload being a JSON object containing:
 - The stakeholder's domain
 - The stakeholder's DID (did:bloc)
   - TODO: also include a did:web DID doc?
 Same DID, same verkeys, used for bootstrapping.